 But what may be surprising would be that the majority of ways I have seen teaching “CONCEPTUAL BJJ” still fall firmly on the reproduction side of the teaching spectrum.

-While they may be showing a concept, their methods appear based on the already dominant replication styles.
+While they may show a concept, their methods appear based on the dominant replication styles.
 According to the teaching spectrum, it would not be the best way to reach the intended outcome of teaching a concept.

 “Each style has the capacity to uniquely contribute to human development and content acquisition.“